 FULL BIO

-His landmark plots suspend disbelief through an eerily palpable sense of reality, achieved through the crafting of wholly-believable worlds and fully-dimensional, empathetically-observed characters (The Stepford Wives), ever-ratcheting tension (Rosemary's Baby), iron-clad plotting (The Boys from Brazil), and uncanny prescience (This Perfect Day).
+His landmark plots suspend disbelief through an eerily palpable sense of reality, achieved through the crafting of wholly-believable worlds and fully-dimensional, empathetically-observed characters (Rosemary's Baby), ever-ratcheting tension (The Stepford Wives), iron-clad plotting (The Boys from Brazil), and uncanny prescience (This Perfect Day).
 Plus a dash of dark, satirical wit.

 Born in the Bronx, New York in 1929, Ira Levin attended the Horace Mann School and (after a two-year stint at Iowa's Drake University) New York University.
 While at NYU, a CBS television writing contest got him his first professional credit, and an agent – whereupon he began writing half-hour fantasy/suspense television fare during TV's "golden age."

 Fresh out of college, Levin wrote the Edgar Award-winning suspense classic A Kiss Before Dying (set in a fictionalized version of Drake's Des Moines).
-Just before its publication, he was drafted into the U.S. Army, where – while not occupied in the writing of standard-issue training films – he scripted two hour-long teleplays, Notebook Warrior and No Time For Sergeants.
+Just before its publication, he was drafted into the U.S. Army, where – while not occupied in the writing of standard-issue training films – he scripted two one-hour teleplays, Notebook Warrior and the breakthrough success No Time For Sergeants.
 Immediately out of the army, he made his Broadway debut, with his full-length stage treatment of Sergeants.

 The many screen adaptations of his books and plays which would follow were already beginning – with 1956's CinemaScope release of A Kiss Before Dying.

-Levin spent the next 14 years crafting original full-length stage plays, beginning with his psychological drama Interlock (1958), his urbane comedy Critic's Choice (1960), his searing military drama General Seeger (1962) and his one musical, Drat!
+Levin spent the next 14 years crafting original full-length stage plays, beginning with his psychological drama Interlock (1958), his urbane comedy Critic's Choice (1960), later filmed starring Bob Hope and Lucille Ball, his searing military drama General Seeger (1962) and his one musical, Drat!
 The Cat!
 (1965) – which yielded the Barbra Streisand standard He Touched Me.

-Levin returned to novel writing with a work that would prove no less than culture-defining: 1967's epochal Rosemary's Baby – credited with ushering in the era of modern horror that continues to this day.
-(Just as his 1972 The Stepford Wives would take its own place in the collective psyche, as both a cultural reference point, and a touchstone of social and domestic fiction.)
+Levin returned to novel writing with a work that would prove no less than culture-defining: 1967's Rosemary's Baby – the book credited with ushering in the era of modern horror that continues to this day.
+In 1972, The Stepford Wives similarly took its own place in the collective psyche, as both a cultural reference point, and – like Rosemary – a touchstone of social and domestic fiction.

 Levin would spend the remainder of his 50+ year career alternating between novels and plays.

-Levin's other high-profile novels include The Boys from Brazil, Sliver, and This Perfect Day – his science-fiction opus that envisions a near-future world shockingly similar to our own.
-His later theatrical offerings include the mind-bending Veronica's Room, the theatrical revenge comedy Break A Leg, and the seriocomic, spiritually-infused Cantorial.
+Levin's other high-profile novels include tech-laden The Boys from Brazil, Sliver, and This Perfect Day – his science-fiction opus that envisions a near-future world shockingly similar to our own.
+His later theatrical offerings include the mind-bending Veronica's Room, the theatrical revenge comedy Break A Leg, and the seriocomic, semi-musical Cantorial.

 “Stepford Wives depicted the backlash against feminism twenty years before Susan Faludi wrote ‘Backlash’.”

-In his novels – as well as in his plays – Levin was often first to the table in dealing with themes and subject matter that had previously gone unexamined, or unrecognized:
+In his novels, as well as his plays, Levin was often first to the table in dealing with themes and subject matter that had previously gone unexamined, or had yet to take shape in the public consciousness:

 Levin once likened his work to that of Edward Hopper: